coinpal-io/plug_prestashop/README.md

 Proceed to Checkout

-Select Coinpal as the Payment Method.
+Select CoinPal as the Payment Method.

 Click PLACE ORDER